Laboratories

 -Workshop: Early Christian Iconography as Visual Documentation.
 Methodology and Critical Assessment

-prof. Gabriele Pelizzari (2nd semester - maximum number of participants: 8)
+prof. Gabriele Pelizzari - gabriele.pelizzari@unimi.it

 -Workshop: Visualising Translators' Intellectual Networks Through the Archives